-I have published over 35 peer-reviewed papers in journals and at international premium conferences in robotics (such as ICRA and IROS) leading in my field of research and the Co-I on EU projects STIFF-FLOP and 4×3.
-Within the new EU Research and Innovation programme Horizon 2020, I was successfully awarded a grant within the “Factories of the Future” call with my colleague Prof. K. Althoefer from Queen Mary University of London.
-I have also been involved in organising committees of several international conferences and workshops and have been invited to demonstrate STIFF-FLOP at the Science Museum’s Robot Safari in London, the Schunk Expert Days and the British Science Festival.
+Research highlights: During my academic career, I have performed research in the areas of medical devices: For applications in Minimally Invasive Surgery, I created haptic solutions, an innovative soft, stiffness-controllable mechanism for surgical devices as well as a number of stiffness sensors for soft tissue palpation.
+My research has been resulted in over 45 publications in high-impact journals and presentations at international premium conferences in robotics.
+Three scientific contribution have been acknowledge by the IOPscience Smart Materials and Structures journal (Highlights of 2014), the Workshop on Computer/Robot Assisted Surgery (Best Poster Award 2016, Pisa, Italy) and the Hamlyn Symposium on Medical Robotics (Top 10 Best Posters, London, UK).
+I have been Co-I on EU projects STIFF-FLOP and 4×3.
+Within the new EU Research and Innovation programme Horizon 2020, I was successfully awarded a grant within the “Factories of the Future” call.
+I have also been involved in organising committees of several international conferences and workshops (at the IEEE International Conference on Robotics and Automation, European Robotics Forum and the Royal Academy of Engineering) and have been invited to demonstrate my research, e.g., at the Science Museum in London, TechXLR8, the Schunk Expert Days, the British Science Festival.
 In March 2015, I organised the 2015 Innovative Surgical Robotics Forum in London together with Innovate UK (RAS SIG) and the EC inviting 4 leading EU projects and distinguished speakers to bring research together with some entrepreneurial energy.